Files

 instead of https://api.dnanexus.com

 .
-Browser requests to non-preauthenticated file download URLs are authenticated by means of a URL-specific cookie, set by the API server's response to the /file-xxxx/download
+Browser requests to non-preauthenticated file download URLs are authenticated by a URL-specific cookie, set by the API server's response to the /file-xxxx/download

 route on this separate endpoint.